-We use the rest of the time to discuss further topics and to test them on the basis of our case study.
-As with all items on the agenda, we can also take your individual project situation into account:
+We use the remaining time to answer questions that arise, to discuss further topics and to test them on the basis of our case study.
+As with all items on the agenda, we can take your individual project situation into account:

 - Performance tuning